Sally Wolfe: Work in China

-In his book entitled, China, My China, Harold B. Rattenbury also lauds Wolfe, as he recalls seeing her in the Women’s Hospital across the street from his Hankow home.
+In his book entitled, China, My China, Harold B. Rattenbury also lauds Wolfe, as he recalls seeing her in the Women’s Hospital across the street from his Hankou home.
 Rattenbury praises her work ethic, saying, "When or how that doctor slept I never could discover.
 She seemed to be on call at all hours of the day and night…" (120) Rattenbury also speaks highly of Wolfe's character, calling her "brilliant, sincere, straight, and childlike," while depicting her as a heroic presence in China and emphasizing her love and understanding of the Chinese people.

 Ultimately, Wolfe applied for an exit permit and left China in 1951 after deciding that her presence was doing more harm than good; she and other foreign missionaries collectively felt that their affiliation with the Chinese Christians placed the Chinese Church in Communist disfavor, and therefore, danger.

 Political context

-During her time in China, Wolfe witnessed significant political turmoil, as she arrived four years after the Chinese Revolution of 1911.
+During her time in China, Wolfe witnessed significant political turmoil, as she arrived four years after the 1911 Revolution.
 Also known as the Xinhai Revolution, the event resulted in the overthrow of the Qing dynasty by revolutionaries and the subsequent establishment of the Republic of China.

-Because of the political disorder in China, Wolfe at times, lived in significant danger and endured various life-threatening situations.
-During Wolfe's stay in Cheungsiang in 1931, for instance, one of Chiang Kai-shek’s armies attacked the region and killed several of Wolfe's colleagues.
+Because of the political disorder in China, Wolfe at times lived in significant danger.
+During Wolfe's stay in Cheungsiang in 1931, one of Chiang Kai-shek’s armies attacked the region and killed several of Wolfe's colleagues.
 During the same instance, a red soldier searched the home in which Wolfe was a guest, but failed to see her.
 The day after Wolfe left the residence, the house was searched thoroughly.

 In another instance, Wolfe was brought before a firing squad, presumably of the Communist Party.
 According to Wolfe, a member of the squad saved her life by coming forward and saying that she had once cared for him and therefore, should not die.

 Overall, Wolfe stayed in China throughout four stages of conflict, as she witnessed the control of China by various warlords during the Warlord Era, war between the Communists and Kuomintang, a combined effort by the Communists and Kuomintang against Japan during World War II, and resumed civil war between the Communists and Kuomintang after World War II.

 Adopting children

 While in China, Wolfe adopted three Chinese children.
 Suteh, Wolfe's oldest daughter, was adopted around early January 1925 after Suteh's biological mother and leader in Wolfe's Bible group died after childbirth.
-Shortly after adopting Suteh, Wolfe's adopted a second child, a boy named Johan, whose biological mother, also a Bible woman, died during childbirth.
+Shortly after adopting Suteh, Wolfe adopted a second child, a boy named Johan, whose biological mother, also a Bible woman, died during childbirth.
 About three years after adopting Johan, Wolfe adopted her third child, a daughter named Futeh, whose biological parents deserted her.

 After Wolfe's departure from China in 1951, she never heard from or about her children again, as the Communists in power stopped letters from being sent to the West.